LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 ## Theorist.
 Term Rewriting.

-Now that you've understood how `fib` works, let's discuss term rewriting.
-Programming is just like continuously rewriting something from one form to another.
+Now that you've understood how `fib` works let's discuss term rewriting.
+Computation is just like continuously rewriting something from one form to another.
 In Haskell, we declare rules to describe the rewrite process.

-The `=` sign is divine: it divides the declaration into the left-hand side (LHS) and the right-hand side (RHS), proclaiming a rule of rewrite.
+The `=` sign is divine: it divides the declaration into the left-hand side (LHS) and the right-hand side (RHS), proclaiming a rule of rewriting.
 For example, if you meet `fib 0`, rewrite it to `1`; if `fib 1`, `1`; otherwise, suppose you meet `n` after `fib`, rewrite it to `fib (n - 1) + fib (n - 2) `, and then do it again for the new sub-`fib`s.

 Note that Haskell functions are naturally recursive.
 It means that you can use `fib` when defining it.